Brexit: The Exit of the United Kingdom from the European Union

 The result and the breakdown of the vote described above shows how the nation was divided on this issue, and that may have very significant implications for the future both within political parties and across the United Kingdom.
 Quite apart from the certainty of implications for trade, free movement of citizens and much other legislation, there were seizmic effects in the first 24 hours post-referendum which amply illustrate just why this was such an extraordinarily important decision.

-1) Prime Minister David Cameron stated his intention to resign before the next Conservative Party conference in October.
+1) Prime Minister David Cameron announced his intention to resign before the next Conservative Party conference in October.
 That means a new Prime Minister will have to be elected, the mechanism being put into motion almost immediately.
 Mr Cameron had come out strongly in support of Remain after negotiating some concessions from the EU earlier this year.

 2) Moves were undertaken in the opposition Labour Party to oust their leader Jeremy Corbyn.
 Mr Corbyn, like most other Labour MPs, had stated that he was pro-Remain, but he was never thought to be committed to the cause and his apparent lacklustre enthusiasm will be blamed by many pro-EU Labour MPs for the Brexit victory.
-On the other hand, one aspect of EU membership of which he wholeheartedly approved was free movement and increased migration, but that undoubtedly alienated many Labour supporters who voted Brexit.
+On the other hand, one aspect of EU membership of which he wholeheartedly approved was free movement and increased migration - but that undoubtedly alienated many Labour supporters who voted Brexit.

 3) Scotland - never an enthusiastic member of the United Kingdom - voted for Remain in all regions, and yet got the result they didn't want.
 The leader of the Scottish Nationalist Party, Nicola Sturgeon, has already strongly indicated that she will soon call for another referendum on Scottish independence from the UK.

 4) Predictably the money markets slumped on hearing the news.
 Most major financial institutions had supported Remain, and stock exchanges fear change and the unknown.
 As a result on Friday 24th, the pound dropped in value to its lowest level since 1985, before recovering slightly.
-The stock market slumped too, but recovered most of its strength by the end of the day.
+The UK stock market slumped too, but recovered most of its strength by the end of the day.

-These were immediate consequences of the vote on the first day, any of which on any other day would dominate the news broadcasts.
+These were immediate consequences of the vote on the very first day, any of which on any other day would dominate the news broadcasts.
 But on this day, they were mere bit-parts in the story.
 And since then, on Sunday 26th June, Nicola Sturgeon hinted that she might defy the Brexit vote and try to veto the UK's exit from the EU.
-Lack of confidence in Jeremy Corbyn has led to eleven resignations and one sacking from his Shadow (opposition) Labour cabinet.
+Lack of confidence in Jeremy Corbyn has already led to eleven resignations and one sacking from his Shadow (opposition) Labour cabinet.
 And online petitions have been organised to try to get a second referendum on EU membership instigated.
 We seem to be up the proverbial creek without a paddle and no leadership to say which way we should steer.

 Of course it was not just in the UK that reverberations were felt.
 There was an overwhelming sense of shock and more poignantly - sadness - in Europe.
 It may be that they never considered that this day would come; believing the daunting prospect of Brexit upheavals would be just too much for the UK to accept.
 Perhaps if they could have foreseen this vote, then further concessions would have been made to David Cameron when he tried to negotiate a better membership deal for the UK in February.
 Or perhaps they had given all they felt they could without compromising the whole ethos of the EU.

 European Council president Donald Tusk said after the referendum 'this is not a moment for hysterical reactions'.
-Angela Merkel the German Chancellor called the decision 'a great regret', and said Europe should remain 'composed and calm and not act hastily'.
+Angela Merkel the German Chancellor, called the decision 'a great regret', and said Europe should remain 'composed and calm and not act hastily'.
 She said that it marks a turning point for Europe.
 French president François Hollande called it a 'sad choice.
 Europe cannot be like it was before'.

 Many Poles work in the UK, and the Polish foreign minister described the decision as 'bad news for Europe and bad news for Poland.'
 And the Greek Prime Minister said 'we urgently need a new vision for Europe.'